 Sport Management is a dynamic field involving the interdisciplinary study of the management/administration of sport-related organizations and activities.
-The Sport Management Major is designed to develop graduates with strong communication and organizational skills in their professional preparation for multi-faceted, sport-related career opportunities.
+The Sport Management Degree is designed to develop graduates with strong communication and organizational skills in their professional preparation for multi-faceted, sport-related career opportunities.

-Students have the opportunity to earn a Bachelor of Science or a Bachelor of Arts degree in Sport Management.
-The major focuses on the conceptual, managerial, interpersonal, technical, and practical skills that prepare students to become visionary leaders in various areas of the sport industry.
-The Sport Management Major prepares students for graduate school, and for a variety of sport specialist entry positions that focus on the administration of sport activities/programs.
-The mission of the major is to assist students in the development of skills to organize, administer, and facilitate sport programs at the corporate, agency, professional, and amateur levels.
+The degree focuses on the conceptual, managerial, interpersonal, technical, and practical skills that prepare students to become visionary leaders in various areas of the sport industry.
+The Sport Management Degree prepares students for graduate school, and for a variety of sport specialist entry positions that focus on the administration of sport activities/programs.
+The mission of the degree is to assist students in the development of skills to organize, administer, and facilitate sport programs at the corporate, agency, professional, and amateur levels.